 APT is still under development and for moving targets some capabilities are not expected to be available until Cycles 1 or 2.
 The following list is not exhaustive.
 If you have questions please contact the help desk.

 - APT does not (and is not planned to) provide sensitivity information.
 You must use the JWST Exposure Time Calculator (ETC).
 See JWST Moving Targets in ETC.

 - Currently, APT does not allow observation visualization against all-sky images/catalogs for moving targets.
 This includes visualization of the object ephemeris.
 You must use a fixed target as a proxy to examine dithers, coverage, and orientation.
-This issue may be resolved for Cycle 2.
-Until then, a work-around is described in Tutorial on Visualizing Dithers of a Solar System Observation in APT.
+A work-around is described in Tutorial on Visualizing Dithers of a Solar System Observation in APT.
 Accurate orientations for the Aladin viewer can be determined using the Moving Target Visibility Tool (MTVT).

 General APT information

 The most recent release of APT is available at http://apt.stsci.edu.

 Click on the New Document button in the upper left.
 You will have the option of starting either a new HST or new JWST proposal.